RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

-Importing a TMX File
+# Importing a TMX File
-==

 You can import bilingual content stored in TMX (Translation Memory Exchange) files into a translation memory.
-TMX is a standard, XML-based exchange format for translation memories.
+TMX is a standard XML-based exchange format for translation memories.

-Add a new Class
+## Add a New Class
---

-Add a new class called ```TmImporter``` to your project.
+Add a new class named `TmImporter` to your project.

-Continue by implementing a function function called ```ImportTmxFile``` in the class.
-This function can be called as shown below:
+Then implement a method named `ImportTMXFile()` in the class.
+Call it as shown below:

 # [C#](#tab/tabid-1)
 ```cs